A Survey of Deep Graph Learning under Distribution Shifts: from Graph Out-of-Distribution Generalization to Adaptation: Introduction

 The primary distinction between graph OOD generalization and adaptation methods lies in their assumptions regarding the availability of target data.
-Graph OOD generalization methods typically assume the unavailability of target data during model training and aim to enhance the model's generalization performance on any potential unseen test distribution.
-In contrast, both training-time and test-time adaptation methods assume the availability of target data and aim to improve model performance on this specific target.
-However, they differ in their assumptions about the source data and in how they utilize knowledge of the source distribution.
-Training-time adaptation assumes that both the source and target graphs are available simultaneously, allowing model adaptation to start from scratch during the training process.
-On the other hand, test-time adaptation typically assumes access to a model pre-trained on the source graph, rather than the source graph itself, and begins adapting the model to the target data from this pre-trained state.
+Graph OOD generalization assumes the unavailability of target data during model training and aims to enhance the model's generalization performance on potentially unseen test distributions.
+In contrast, both training-time and test-time adaptation assume the availability of target data and focus on improving model performance for a specific target domain.
+However, they differ in their use of source data and how they leverage source distribution knowledge.
+Training-time adaptation assumes that both the source and target graphs are available simultaneously, allowing the model adaptation to start from scratch during the training process.
+On the other hand, test-time adaptation typically assumes access to a model pre-trained on the source domain, rather than the source graph itself, and begins adapting the model to the target data from this pre-trained state.
 Although graph OOD generalization, training-time OOD adaptation, and test-time OOD adaptation are closely related, there is currently no unified framework that comprehensively discusses deep graph learning under distribution shifts across all three scenarios.